ryanl3708/reading-notes/README.md

 Link to [my gitub portfolio](https://github.com/ryanl3708/)

-What Growth mindset means to me is
+What Growth mindset means to me is to

 ## 3 reminders to stay in the growth mindset are: